Your Child's Asthma: First Office Visit

-Your child inhales deeply and then blows forcefully into a tube that is attached to
+Your child breathes in deeply and then blows forcefully into a tube that is attached

-the spirometer.
-The spirometer calculates the amount of air the lungs can hold and
+to the spirometer.
+The spirometer calculates the amount of air the lungs can hold

-Next, your child inhales a dose of asthma medicine.
-Then he or she blows into the
+Next, your child breathes in a dose of asthma medicine.
+Then they blow into the tube

-Finally, the provider might ask your child to perform some physical activity.
-The
+Finally, the provider might ask your child to do some physical activity.
+The test is

 Most children with asthma have allergies that make their breathing problems worse.